-The US Fish & Wildlife Service (USFWS) is taking a new approach to species conservation through locally formed Site Conservation Teams (SCT).
-The first team—targeting Preble’s Meadow Jumping Mouse (PMJM)—was established in the North Fork of the Cache la Poudre River Basin in 2019.
+The first SCT to target the Preble’s Mouse was established in the North Fork of the Cache la Poudre River Basin in 2019.
 The SCT includes representation from local landowners, government agencies, and non-profit organizations.
-The Poudre SCT aims to work with the local community to achieve the best solutions for people and PMJM.

-To learn about the PMJM & SCT, how local landowners and community members can participate in PMJM conservation, see this information sheet, this FAQ, and this final nomination map.
-To see who serves on SCT, see this roster.
+To learn about the Preble’s mouse within the NF Poudre SCT, how local landowners and community members can participate in Preble’s mouse conservation, see this information sheet, this FAQ, and this final nomination map.
+To see who serves on the NF Poudre SCT, see this roster.
 For inquiries, please contact SCT members highlighted in the roster.

 Financial opportunities are being developed to support potential future habitat projects with private landowners and public land managers.